-The bill aims to enhance affordable and sustainable building practices in Washington State by amending existing regulations and introducing new provisions.
-It requires cities and counties planning under RCW 36.70A.040 to allow adjustments in building codes, such as permitting exterior wall assemblies to extend further into setbacks and allowing buildings to exceed maximum roof heights by at least 48 inches for the installation of insulation and solar energy panels.
+The bill seeks to enhance affordable and sustainable building practices in Washington State by amending existing regulations and introducing new provisions.
+It requires cities and counties planning under RCW 36.70A.040 to allow adjustments in building codes, such as permitting exterior wall assemblies to project into setbacks and allowing buildings to exceed maximum roof heights by at least 48 inches for solar panels.
 Additionally, local governments are prohibited from imposing certain restrictions on housing density, parking requirements, and design standards for residential projects, particularly those retrofitting existing buildings or meeting passive house standards.
+The bill also facilitates the conversion of underutilized structures into housing by clarifying that existing buildings can be retrofitted without excessive design or permitting hurdles.

 Substitute Bill: 35.21.990, 35A.21.440, 36.70A.620, 70.87.030